open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Prometheus.AspNetCore/README.md

 to scrape.

 > [!WARNING]
-> This exporter is still under development due to a dependency on the experimental [Prometheus and OpenMetrics Compatibility](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/compatibility/prometheus_and_openmetrics.md) specification and can undergo breaking changes before stable release.
+> This component is still under development due to a dependency on the experimental [Prometheus and OpenMetrics Compatibility](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/compatibility/prometheus_and_openmetrics.md) specification and can undergo breaking changes before stable release.